-MS 1.1.1.
-Studies demonstrating that significant GG (2% per year in yield) can be achieved in 2 years in early generations and 4 years for selected varieties.
+MS 1.1.1 Studies demonstrating that significant GG (2% per year in yield) can be achieved in 2 years in early generations and 4 years for selected varieties.
 In field experiments conducted in 2015B and 2016A seasons, sweetpotato breeding progress made in Uganda since 1995 was estimated using the first modern-bred sweetpotato variety, 'Sowola'.
 Data of 14 sweetpotato varieties were used for the comparison, including 'Sowola', 'NASPOT 1', 'NASPOT 2', 'NASPOT 3', 'NASPOT 4', 'NASPOT 5', 'NASPOT 6', 'NASPOT 7', 'NASPOT 8', 'NASPOT 9 O' ('Vita'), 'NASPOT 10 O' ('Kabode'), 'NASPOT 11', 'NASPOT 12 O', and 'NASPOT 13 O' (Mwanga et al. 2016).
 The effect of breeding was estimated as GG for storage root yield (in t/ha per year) by regressing the mean of each character for each variety against the year of release of that variety.
-There is an annual rate of increase of storage root yield, estimated by the regression coefficient of 0.38 t/ha per year (Table 2), clearly indicating that breeding efforts in Uganda have had significant improvement on storage root yield over the years.
-GG have also been obtained β -carotene content (0.33 mg/100g, FW per year).
-However, DM content has been reducing, respectively, during the breeding process (-0.38% annually).
-This is driven by the baseline variety, 'Sowola', being creamfleshed variety with high DM (34%).
+There is an annual rate of increase of storage root yield, estimated by the regression coefficient of 0.40 t/ha per year (Table 2), clearly indicating that breeding efforts in Uganda have had significant improvement on storage root yield over the years.
+GG have also been obtained β -carotene content (0.35 mg/100g, FWB per year).
+However, dry matter (DM) content has been reducing, respectively, during the breeding process (-0.12% annually).
+This is driven by the baseline variety, 'Sowola', being cream-fleshed variety with high DM (34%).
 But five of the released varieties are orange-fleshed, hence, with lower average DM contents and thus the negative GG for DM content.

 MS 1.1.3.
 At least 14 African sweetpotato breeders breed using the latest knowledge and efficient methods.
 Fourteen African countries made strides in sweetpotato breeding.
 Thirteen established crossing blocks for some period during SASHA and 9 implemented the ABS or modified ABS while interacting with sweetpotato breeders across the globe through the SpeedBreeders and genomics sweetpotato CoP.
 Three countries (Madagascar, Kenya, and Malawi) used ABS principles to select varieties from TS.
 Sweetpotato breeders from 17 SSA countries participated in at least one of the annual Sweetpotato SpeedBreeders meetings, trained in modern breeding techniques at BecA, Nairobi, or University of Ghent (during SASHA1) or during their MSc or PhD training conducted sweetpotato breeding trials in their home country or in another country.
-From 2014 to 2019, 13 SSA countries released 84 sweetpotato varieties, of which 51 were orange-fleshed (61%), 8 were purple-fleshed (9%), and 25 were white- or yellow-fleshed (30%).
-In terms of origin, 38 varieties (45%) were bred in the country which released them; 11 (13%) were selected from seed from an African population development program; 21 (25%) were varieties obtained from another African country; 9 (11%) were African landraces, and only 5 (6%) were varieties imported from outside of the continent.
+From 2014 to 2019, 13 SSA countries released 88 sweetpotato varieties, of which 53 were OFSP (60%), 8 were purple-fleshed (PFSP) (9%), and 27 were white- or yellow-fleshed sweetpotato (YFSP) (31%).
+In terms of origin, 42 varieties (48%) were bred in the country that released them; 11 (12%) were selected from seed from an African population development program; 21 (24%) were varieties obtained from another African country; 9 (10%) were African landraces; and only 5 (6%) were varieties imported from outside of the continent.
 Given the high prevalence of vitamin A deficiency in SSA among young children (48%), 14 sweetpotato breeders committed in 2014 to mainstream the beta-carotene trait into their program, which they defined as assuring that at least 50% of all varieties submitted for release would be orange-fleshed.
 Clearly, that commitment has been kept.